simbayippy/CVWO-CoffeeHoursFE/README.md

 demo at: https://coffeehours.site/

-there are still some bugs. namely getStaticProps. will figure it out soon
+there are still some bugs during production. namely getStaticProps. will figure it out soon

+works perfectly during development.